Se7en-Seas/boring-vault-ui/README.md

 # Boring Vault UI
 A reusable package to quickly integrate boring vaults onto a UI.
+Full documentation for using this package can be found at https://www.notion.so/7seascapital/Boring-Vault-UI-SDK-545da170a9f349259176fa96eb000423

 # Local Pkg Development Setup
 1. Clone the repository